As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 Yes, they are easy to clean and maintain!
 However, they absorb heat like nobody’s business.
 You’re better off keeping stainless steel limited to your outdoor kitchen appliances.

-What Are The Best Outdoor Kitchen Materials?
+What Are The Best Materials for Outdoor Kitchen?

 As always, it depends on your situation.
 More specifically, it depends on your climate.